The dual complex of $\mathcal{M}_{1,n}(\mathbb{P}^r,d)$ via the geometry of the Vakil--Zinger moduli space: Combinatorial preliminaries

 \item whenever $v, w \in V(\mathbf{G})$ with $v \in f^{-1}(i - 1)$ and $w \in f^{-1}(i)$, such that there is an edge $e$ between $v$ and $w$, perform the edge contraction of $e$. \end{enumerate}

-The collection of all stable $n$-marked radially aligned graphs of genus $1$ and degree $d$ form a category $\Gamma_{1, n}^\rad(d)$, where the morphisms are compositions of isomorphisms, contractions of edges in the core, and the radial merges.
-Similarly, the collection of all radially aligned $(1,n,d)$-graphs forms a category $\Gamma_{1, n}^{\rad,\mathrm{ps}}(d)$ with the same classes of morphisms. \end{defn}
+The collection of all stable $n$-marked radially-aligned graphs of genus $1$ and degree $d$ form a category $\Gamma_{1, n}^\rad(d)$, where the morphisms are compositions of isomorphisms, contractions of edges in the core, and the radial merges.
+Similarly, the collection of all radially-aligned $(1,n,d)$-graphs (not necessarily stable) forms a category $\Gamma_{1, n}^{\rad,\mathrm{ps}}(d)$ with the same classes of morphisms. \end{defn}

 An intuitive way to understand radial merges is that they are determined by pulling back edge contractions of the path $P_k$ under the map $\hat{\mathbf{G}} \to P_k$ from the canonical subdivision induced by the radial alignment.
 The radial merge along $i \in \{1, \ldots, k\}$ can be visualized as follows: contract the edge between vertices $i - 1$ and $i$ of $P_k$, and contract all edges in its preimage to obtain an edge contraction of $\hat{\mathbf{G}}$.
 The radial merge of $\mathbf{G}$ along $i$ is obtained by removing all bivalent, degree zero vertices in the resulting graph.